-"I have dreams where gigantic Venus flytraps sprout up and devour me" I sit on his knee as a child and ask him to tell me stories from wartime or whatever?
-I feel like my youthful entitlement and millennial greed are what really killed him.
+"I have dreams where gigantic Venus flytraps sprout up and devour me" beginning of the game.
+Like, did we have any kind of relationship?
+Did I sit on his knee as a child?
+I feel like my youthful entitlement and greed are what really killed him.
 I glance at a book my mum got me for Christmas, Women Who Think Too Much, and sigh.
 I quickly fall in love with the game.
 My farm is cute despite the rampant destruction, and I like my little wooden house and its selection of soft furnishings.
 I mean, there is that weird mayor who leaves messages outside my house late at night, but every town has its resident creeper I suppose.
 The farm itself is a mess, but that's okay.
 I find that cracking rocks and cutting down annoying foliage is oddly satisfying, especially with the little swishy sound effects that accompany each action.
 That night, however, I wake up with a hammering pulse.
-I realise that this farm is an overgrown paradise and I'm bending it to my own whims!
+I realize that this farm is an overgrown paradise and I'm bending it to my own whims!
 It's so typical of humans to corrupt the natural landscape.
 I confess my worries to a friend the next day.
 "You're overthinking this," she says.
 "Shut up," I reply, bookmarking my place in Women Who Think Too Much.
 Once my anxiety settles down, a lovely sort of repetition begins to kick in.
-I diligently remember to water my plants every day, toil the earth in neat little patches and even begin saving up for some cows.
+I diligently remember to water my plants every day, toil the earth in neat little patches, and even begin saving up for some cows.
 Unfortunately I start having fever dreams where giant Venus flytraps sprout up and devour me, but that's typical of me I think.
-Fortune's favour There are so many things about Stardew Valley that I wish could apply to real life.
+Fortune's favor There are so many things about Stardew Valley that I wish could apply to real life.
 Like that lady on the TV who tells you your fortune every morning.
 I can just imagine her saying, "Hey, stay away from the guy in the blue jumper who listens to Depeche Mode even though it's not the '80s anymore.
 He's cute but dumb."
 Growing vegetables and foraging out in the forest is also the perfect pastime for a foodie like me.
-If only there were a crossover between Stardew Valley and Overcooked where I could make an array of meals with all my veg.
-I spend so much time fantasising about this that 12 game hours pass and I realise that I'm standing in someone's garden in middle of the night like a freak.
+If only a crossover between Stardew Valley and Overcooked existed where I could make meals.
+I spend so much time fantasizing about this that 12 game hours pass and I realize that I'm standing in someone's garden in the middle of the night like a freak.
 I love my farm so much I end up spending all my time there.
 I know we're supposed to visit the locals but everyone skeeves me out a bit.
-I keep expecting a twist where it turns out everyone's in a Wicker Man-esque cult and I'll be burnt during a May Day festival - I mean, have you noticed everyone is a super babe in this game?
-Maybe they've discovered the gift of eternal youth and beauty?
-I miss all of their birthdays and am quite sure everyone hates me.
+I keep expecting a twist where it turns out everyone's in a Wicker Man-esque cult and I'll be burnt alive.
+I miss all of their birthdays and am quite sure they hate me.
 Whatevs.
 I'm that cute but weird recluse, just like in real life.
 Wait, wasn't this game supposed to be about escapism?
 I blink at the screen solemnly and decide to plant some more strawberry seeds before dark.